There are a few main ways workshops at the Highlights Foundation are categorized. This includes:

 Finding the Offering that Fits

 If you’d like help picking the Highlights Foundation workshop or course that’s right for your situation, we are here to help.
-Sign up to talk with one of our Ambassadors for a conversation about your needs, and we’ll be happy to offer some guidance.
+Sign up to talk with an Ambassador for a conversation about your needs, and we’ll be happy to offer some guidance.